cyh05040/Interactive-Lab-Hub/Lab 5/README.md

 ![EnergeticGlasses](./image/Lab5-EnergeticWithGlasses.PNG)
 <br>

-2. When does it fail?
-3. When it fails, why does it fail?

 The system fails when driver is wearing sunglasses, also when no driver is in front of the camera.
 This was predictable being no training data of driver wearing sunglasses or leaving the seat was added into the training process.
 Besides, the percentage fluctuates from time to time this might due to two reasons.